lcomino64/Thesis/Thesis_Vault/Draft Proposal Notes.md

 The RISC-V processor is an open source Soft Core processor.
 This project involves investigating how the RISC-V processor can be used for network security with zephyr RTOS for an embedded IOT application.
 The involves implementing a RISC-V processor with open source tools such as SCALA HDL and Chisel.
 The processor must be extended to include custom peripherals that can be added.

-This project will use the Artyx S7 FPGA board.
+This project will use the Arty S7 FPGA board.

 **Further Information**:
 [https://riscv.org/](https://riscv.org/)